 NOTARO: Sure, yeah.

 SALIE: Like you'll push a chair around for two minutes.

 SAGAL: Yeah, two minutes is for amateurs.
 She goes for the half-hour.

 SALIE: But are you just not like the rest of us?
 Like are you totally cool with awkwardness?
 Are you great on first dates?

 NOTARO: I'm horrible on first through 100, the first 100 dates, I'm really not good.

 SALIE: How?
 How are you bad on a date?

-NOTARO: So that - yeah, I'm awkward like that.
-But then in comedy I feel very comfortable when the awkwardness follows me on stage.
-That's my element where I'm like, oh this feels right.
+NOTARO: So that's - yeah, I'm awkward like that.
+But then in comedy I feel very comfortable when the awkwardness follows me onstage.
+That's my element, where I'm like oh, this is - this feels right.

-SAGAL: So there's moments where any other comedian, as Faith says, we're all kind of nervous, are standing there looking at an audience and think, oh my god, nothing's happening.
-I feel like killing myself.
-You're like, this is right.
+SAGAL: So in those moments where any other comedian, as Faith says, were all kind of nervous, are standing there looking in the audience, and they think oh my God, nothing is happening, I feel like killing myself, you're like this is right.

-SAGAL: Really.
-OK.
-Tig Notaro.
-We've asked you here to play a game we're calling...
+SAGAL: OK, Tig Notaro, we've asked you here to play a game we're calling...